McLeodMoores/xl4j/README.md

 For formulas, the process is then

 1. Evaluate function arguments from most nested outwards.
-Cell references and ranges are converted to values, which may then be converted to the expected data types if necessary.
+Cell references and ranges are converted to values (unless the function in question expects a reference), which may then be converted to the expected data types if necessary.
 If a name is not identifiable as a function or defined name (named range or cell), then it will be replaced with #NAME? and the evaluation will fail.
-2. If the value has changed, any dependent inputs will be recalculated. **WE WILL NEED TO TAKE THIS INTO ACCOUNT WHEN USING OBJECT HANDLES**
+2. If the _value has changed_, any dependent inputs will be recalculated. **WE WILL NEED TO TAKE THIS INTO ACCOUNT WHEN USING OBJECT HANDLES**
 3. Circular references are checked and cells may be resized.

+## Type conversion at the Excel level
+Conversions take place as operators are applied to values:
+### The equals operator
+Will convert any cell references into _values_ before invoking functions and will only return one of the basic Excel types listed above
+### Unary minus
+Will convert a string representation of a number to a negated number representation, so double negation converts from String to Number.
+Booleans convert to -1 or 0, so an easy Boolean to Number conversion is achieved with double negation.
+Note that the unary plus operator does not have the same effect.
+### Binary arithmetic operators (`+`, `-`, `*`, `/`, `^`)
+Will try to convert any values to Numbers.
+This includes strings in any recognised format, dates and times and percentages.
+### Percentage operators (`%`)
+Higest precendence operator so binds tightly to the operand to it's left.
+Will try and convert anything to a Number, so can be applied to dates, times and Booleans as well.
+### String contatenation operator (`&`)
+Convert numbers to strings in a default number format unrelated to display format.
+### Binary Boolean comparison operators (`=`, `<`, `>`, `<=`, `>=`, `<>`)
+Acting on String the comparisons are *case insensitive*.
+Internally everything is converted to lower case before comparison.
+No other conversions are done for these operators.
+This means you can't compare string and number representations and expect equality or reasonable comparisons.

 # Specification